 Please note that our hikes will sometimes go to remote areas and medical help could be hours away.
-Our trip leaders generally carry cellular phones for emergencies, but remember cellular service is not always available in rural or remote areas.
+Cellular service is not always available in rural or remote areas, but the camp has landline phones and our staff includes leaders who are trained as Wilderness First Responders.